Tax Planning in Frontenac, MO

 • $20,800 for head of household

 If your deductible income is more than the above, you can itemize your return.
-The downside is that filing will be more complicated, and you will have to document why you are eligible for the deduction when you send your returns.
+The drawback is that doing your taxes takes longer, and you will have to document why you are eligible for the deduction when you send your returns.

 Roth IRAs and Traditional IRAs both offer tax benefits in different ways.
-Contributions to a traditional IRA can be deducted from your taxable income, and you pay taxes on it when you withdraw it.
-Roth IRA contributions do not affect your taxable income, but the money grows tax free.
-Your unique situation will determine which type of account is preferable in terms of tax planning.
-For example, if you anticipate have more tax liability down the road, you can transfer savings from a traditional IRA to a Roth IRA to pay taxes on the transfer, and enjoy tax-free withdrawals when you need the money in retirement.
+Money you put into a traditional IRA may be fully or partially deductible, and you pay taxes on it when you withdraw it.
+Money put into a Roth IRA cannot be deducted from your taxable income, but you will not be taxed on the withdrawal, as long certain requirements are met.
+Your age, income, and other factors will determine whether a Traditional or Roth IRA is preferable for your tax planning.
+For instance, if you anticipate being in a higher tax bracket in the future, you can convert savings from a traditional IRA to a Roth IRA to pay taxes on the transfer, and enjoy tax-free withdrawals when you need the money in retirement.

 • Tax-Loss Harvesting

-If you sell securities at a loss, you can use that loss to reduce your taxable capital gains.
-Tax-loss harvesting is utilized more with short-term capital gains, as the tax rate is often higher than long-term.
-You can deduct up to $3,000 in capital gains losses per year, but additional losses can be carried over into future years.
+If you sell securities at a loss, you can offset the amount of capital gains tax you would be liable for if other securities sold at a profit.
+Tax-loss harvesting is more common with short-term capital gains, as the tax rate is usually higher than long-term.
+The maximum deductible amount is $3,000 per year, but you may be able to deduct higher losses in future years.

 • Consider Paying Next Year's Bills Now —